-You really can’t compare relievers of today, like Chapman or Rivera to Gossage.
-Pitchers today, for the most part, will pitch an inning or two.
-Back then, if the starter got knocked out in the forth, Goose would come in and close the game, so you can’t really make stat comparisons.
-Many that study the game say that Goose was one of the earliest that could be called a closer.
+You really can’t compare today’s relievers, like Chapman or Rivera, to Gossage.
+For the most part, Pitchers today will pitch an inning or two.
+Back then, if the starter got knocked out in the fourth, Goose would come in and close the game, so you can’t really make stat comparisons.
+Many who study the game say that Goose was one of the earliest to be called a closer.

 Gossage becomes a New York Yankee

 Gossage had a horrible start with the Yankees, blowing saves and making errors.
 He was so bad that one day Micky Rivers jumped on the hood of the car they used to transport pitchers to prevent him from entering the game.
 But despite blowing the save of the 78 All-Star game, he quickly found his form leading the American League with 27 saves.
 He helped the Yankees to come back after trailing Boston by 14 1/2 games in the American League East.
 He saved a one-run lead in the one-game playoff against the Red Sox.
 He went 2 2/3 rather rocky innings, finally getting Carl Yastrzemski to pop up to Graig Nettles to end the game.
 There was no way to measure pitch speed, but many guessed the pitch was over 100mph.

 In 1978, Gossage got a win apiece in the AL Championship Series against Kansas City and the World Series against Los Angeles.
 In 1979, the Yankees didn’t win the World series; most think it was because Goose was out for three months with a torn ligament in his thumb.
 Gossage appeared in the postseason in two other years for the Yankees.
 In 1980, he lost one game as the Royals advanced to the World Series behind a booming George Brett homer off the Goose.
 In 1981, he recorded six saves against Milwaukee, Oakland, and the Dodgers.